 Valley of the kings :

-In 1979 UNESCO designated the valley of the kings a part of the World Heritage site of ancient Thebes, includes Luxor, the Valley of the Queens, and the complex of Karnak.
+In 1979 UNESCO designated the valley of the kings a part of the World Heritage site of ancient Thebes, including Luxor, the Valley of the Queens, and the complex of Karnak.
 The site of royal burials since around 2100 BC, the pharaohs of the New Kingdom (1550–1069 BC) chose this isolated valley to make them tombs.
-One of the reasons they choose this valley on the west bank of Luxor” the pyramid-shaped mountain”, in the center of the mountain of the west bank, so they will not waste time or spend money to build a pyramid.
+One of the reasons they choose this valley on the west bank of Luxor” the pyramid-shaped mountain”, in the center of the mountain of the west bank, so they will not waste time or spend money building a pyramid.
 The Valley of the Kings has 64 tombs, Just 24 Royal Tombs.

 Temple of Hatshepsut

-Hatshepsut The Woman Who Was Pharaoh, She was the daughter of Thutmosis I. She ruled Egypt for about 23 years during the 18th Dynasty (approximately 1490-1469 B.C).
-She built a very beautiful temple on the west bank of Luxor by limestone and dedicated it to the God Amoun-Ra. temple three floors, the third floor carved on the mountain as a holly of hollies of Amoun-Ra.
+Hatshepsut The Woman Who Was Pharaoh, was the daughter of Thutmosis I. She ruled Egypt for about 23 years during the 18th Dynasty (approximately 1490-1469 B.C).
+She built a very beautiful temple on the west bank of Luxor with limestone and dedicated it to the God Amoun-Ra. temple three floors, the third floor carved on the mountain as a holly of hollies of Amoun-Ra.
 Then we will stop to visit the colossi of Memnon.

 Colossi of Memnon